Azaz24/Exploratory-Data-Visualization-using-Matplotlib-Seaborn-Plotly/README.md

 ## Problem Statement

-As a junior data analyst, the task is to explore a retail dataset and answer analytical questions using different types of visualizations.
+The task is to explore a retail dataset and answer analytical questions using different types of visualizations.
 Each visualization is created using the most suitable library and includes a brief observation to simulate a real-world EDA workflow.

 ## 🛠 Tools & Technologies Used